bbauska/zombiePolitics/README.md

 passion were largely expunged from our political vocabulary, except as objects of disdain or a weak-kneed liberal nostalgic yearning.
-It seemed as ifthe living dead now ruled every commanding aspect of the culture, extending from the media to popular expression itself.
+It seemed as ifthe living dead now ruled every commanding aspect of the culture, extending from the media to popular expression itself.</p>

-Tragically, little has changed since Barack Obama took office.
-The politics of corruption, death, and despair appear to define the Obama administration as much as they did the relentless eight years of the Bush regime.
+<p>Tragically, little has changed since Barack Obama took office.
+The politics of
+corruption, death, and despair appear to define the Obama administration as much as they did the relentless eight years of the Bush regime.
 This book is an attempt to develop a new form of political critique forged out of what may seem an extreme